0xdestroyr/jobs/defi-engineer.md

 ## KeeperDAO

 KeeperDAO is a DAO on Ethereum which provides infrastructure to make DeFi more secure, profitable, and egalitarian for everyone.
+Visit our app at [https://app.keeperdao.com/](https://app.keeperdao.com/)

 You will be a great fit if you are a motivated individual who puts team success first and enjoys solving hard problems.